julia-m-schmidt/julia-m-schmidt.github.io/index.md

 permalink: /
 ---

 I am a PhD Candidate in Economics at [Université Paris Dauphine – PSL](https://dauphine.psl.eu/), working at the intersection of **macroeconomics**, **artificial intelligence**, and **digital regulation**.
 My research focuses on how data and compute reshape productivity, emissions, and labor markets in the digital economy.
 I am supervised by [Prof. Lise Patureau](https://sites.google.com/view/lisepatureau/home?authuser=0).
+Outside of research, you find me swimming in some sort of water ([regularly](https://www.leparisien.fr/paris-75/paris-75015/paris-la-piscine-keller-quinquagenaire-et-toujours-dans-le-bain-13-03-2017-6758721.php) and [on vacation] (https://www.schloesser.bayern.de/deutsch/seen/objekte/ammersee.htm), hiking in mountains close to the beautiful [Kloster Andechs in the Bavarian Alps] (https://www.andechs.de/), or cooking my favourite [Thai green curry](https://hot-thai-kitchen.com/green-curry-new-2/).
+Feel free to reach out if you’d like to connect or collaborate.

 My thesis explores three main questions: